I’ve been using alternative therapies to reduce financial stress for a very long time now.

 People associate alternative therapies with hippies, tree huggers, new-age thinkers; others even claim that alternative healing goes against science and western medicine.

-Here are some awesome alternative therapies I can recommend:
+Here are some awesome alternative therapies I recommend:

 Many people have a vision of meditation as something that monks or the truly enlightened do.

-But meditation is really not that hectic – it’s all about focusing on your breathing and just observing your thoughts and your breath.
+But meditation isn't that hectic – it’s about focusing on your breathing and observing your thoughts and your breath.